History of Ghana: Growth of opposition to Nkrumah

-Fall of Nkrumah: 1966

 In early 1964, in order to prevent future challenges from the judiciary and after another national referendum, Nkrumah obtained a constitutional amendment allowing him to dismiss any judge.
 Ghana officially became a one-party state and an act of parliament ensured that there would be only one candidate for president.
 Other parties having already been outlawed, no non-CPP candidates came forward to challenge the party slate in the general elections announced for June 1965.
 Nkrumah had been re-elected president of the country for less than a year when members of the National Liberation Council (NLC) overthrew the CPP government in a military coup on 24 February 1966.
 At the time, Nkrumah was in China.
 He took up asylum in Guinea, where he remained until he died in 1972.